padajar/padajar.github.io/_pages/economics.md

 undergraduate work
 : **Evaluating Strategic Play: Manipulations with Symmetric Information in the Boston Mechanism** ([link]({% link /assets/papers/esp-manipulations.pdf %})) <a name="thesis"></a>
 : *Undergraduate Thesis advised by Parag Pathak.
-2021.*
-: I [worked a lot with ESP]({{ site.baseurl }}/education#esp) and their programs, and for my thesis, I analyzed the mechanism ESP uses to assign students to classes, a variant of the Boston system extended to many-to-many matching.
-My initial proposal considered a lot of topics, like "better" mechanisms and the welfare gains/losses due to strategic play.
-While I'd love to delve into those topics, time constraints led me to focus in on whether a student with symmetric information (in the spirit of Roth + Rothblum (1999)) can benefit by misreporting their strategies.
-In the end, my feelings about finishing a thesis played a non-zero role in my choice to enroll in grad school (versus working in industry).
+2021.* Inspired by [my work with ESP]({{ site.baseurl }}/education#esp), my feelings on finishing this thesis played a non-zero role in choosing to start grad school.
 :
 : **A Rising Tide for All or Wave for One?: The Effect of Charter School Competition on District Achievement** ([link]({% link /assets/papers/charters.pdf %}))
 : *Written for 14.33.
 MIT Undergraduate Journal of Economics, Vol. XX.
-2021.*
-: This paper was my first independent research project, and uses variation in the effectiveness of state laws to identify the impact that charters have on overall student performance.
-I don’t think that this paper was *fantastic*, but I do think that it was a very worthwhile exercise to help me understand a bit more what the process of research is actually like.
+2021.* My first independent research project; while I don’t think this paper is *fantastic*, I do think that it was a very worthwhile exercise to help me understand the process of research a bit more.

 ra work
 : **Optimal Public Transportation Networks: Evidence from the World’s Largest Bus Rapid Transit System in Jakarta.** *RA for Ben Olken, Gabriel Kreindler, Rema Hanna, and Arya Gaduh*.
 : A summer RA project where I developed a pipeline to process 60 million riders’ data.
-My worked helped contribute to research on [lockdown mobility](https://histecon.fas.harvard.edu/climate-loss/indonesia/index.html) and the [optimal network design](https://www.nber.org/papers/w31369)!
+My worked helped contribute to research on [lockdown mobility](https://histecon.fas.harvard.edu/climate-loss/indonesia/index.html) and the [optimal network design](https://www.nber.org/papers/w31369).
 :
 : **The Surprising Hybrid Pedigree of Measures of Diversity and Economic Concentration.** ([link](https://www.nber.org/papers/w26512.pdf)) *NBER WP #26512, with Ernst Berndt, Rena Conti*.
 : A paper understanding the theory behind measuring market concentration, and applying said measures to the pharmaceutical industry.
-:
-: **Values: How do they Contribute to Economic Success?** ([link](http://www.na-businesspress.com/JOP/JOP18-1/PingleM_18_1.pdf)) *Journal of Organizational Psychology,  Vol. 18(1), with Mark Pingle*.
-: My first ever RA project (primarily helping with a literature review), and my introduction to economics and research as a career.

 work
 : **Bridgewater Associates**
-: *Investment Engineer Intern, Summer 2020*
-: Bridgewater is a company known for its culture of "radical transparency."
-Interning at Bridgewater gave me a chance to grow a lot as a person as I learn how to better respond to feedback.
-Regarding the work itself, I think I learned a lot from my first experiences in the financial world about being in industry and building systems for understanding the economy; you can read more of my thoughts on this blog post.
+: *Investment Engineer Intern, Summer 2020*.
+A place I enjoyed being at for the ways it helped me grow as a person.
+Many more thoughts in [this blog]({{ site.baseurl }}/2020/08/22/bridgewater/).
 :
 : **NERA**
-: *Anti-trust Intern, Winter 2020*
-: NERA showed me what economics "industry" feels like: faster-paced, more emphasis on office communication, and the impetus to have deliverables.
-Perhaps the most interesting thing I figured out at NERA was how some employees who initially planned to return to graduate school were slowly being convinced otherwise.
-Talking to these people, I realized that their reasons for not going to grad school didn’t resonate with me at all, and helped push me to apply to grad school.
+: *Anti-trust Intern, Winter 2020*.
+A fun little dive in to economics in “industry”.
+Perhaps the most interesting thing I figured out here was that some recent grads were slowly shifting away from doing grad school, but that the reasons for this shift didn’t resonate with me at all — and helped push me to apply to grad school.
 :
 : **Government Accountability Office**
-: *Student Intern — Applied Research and Methods, Summer 2019* : I worked at GAO as part of the MIT-DC Internship Program, exposing me to the world of policy.
-During the internship, I talked with many PhDs about their experiences and why they chose to work in the public sector.
+: *Student Intern — Applied Research and Methods, Summer 2019*.
+Worked here as part of the [MIT Washington Summer Internship Program](https://summerwash.mit.edu/); deeply appreciated to hear from PhDs about their experiences and why they chose to work in the public sector.